Tomahawk chop

-The tomahawk chop is a sports gesture popularly used by fans of the American Florida State Seminoles, Atlanta Braves baseball team, the Kansas City Chiefs American football team, and the English Exeter Chiefs rugby union team.
+The tomahawk chop (also known as the "war chant") is a sports gesture popularly used by fans of the American Florida State Seminoles, Atlanta Braves baseball team, the Kansas City Chiefs American football team, and the English Exeter Chiefs rugby union team.
 The tomahawk chop involves moving the forearm forwards and backwards repeatedly with an open palm to simulate a tomahawk chopping, and is often accompanied by a distinctive cheer.
 The Atlanta Braves also developed a foam tomahawk to complement the fan actions.

+The gesture was first observed in the 1984 Florida State Seminoles football season, and has since been adopted by numerous other sports teams at the academic and professional levels internationally.

 The chop has been the source of controversy for decades and has been characterized as a racist caricature of Native American culture.
 The "chop" has also been performed at the high school level, where hundreds of teams continue to use Native American names and imagery, which has been a factor in the ongoing movement to change these practices.